Navid200/xDrip/README.md

-## xDrip Documentation & Support
+## xDrip

 xDrip is an [open-source Android app](https://github.com/NightscoutFoundation/xDrip) that you can use as a continuous glucose monitor.
-The documentation, instructions and guides here are provided to help you use xDrip.
 ![](./docs/images/xDinaction.png)

+## xDrip Documentation & Support

+Documentation, instructions and guides here are provided to help you use xDrip.
-But, you need the advice of a competent medical professional to control your, or your loved one's, diabetes.
+You need the advice of a competent medical professional to control your, or your loved one's, diabetes.
 Neither xDrip nor this page provides any medical advice.

 [Installation](./docs/Installation_page.md)